alexlowl/wokwi-template-1/docs/info.md

 ## How it works

-AND gate using OR gates
+AND gate using OR gates,
-OR gate using AND gates
+OR gate using AND gates,
 XOR gate using AND gates

 ## How to test